| | By Sean D. Liming and John R. MalinWindows® 10 is the latest and possibly the last Windows

 1.8 NOTES ABOUT EBOOK EDITION

-2 SIM OVERVIEW AND IMPLEMENTATION
+2 SIM OVERVIEW AND IMPLEMENTATION2.1 SIM OVERVIEW

 2.2 EXERCISE 201: GENERATE A CATALOG FILE